 Challenged with high discipline numbers and classroom behavior issues, the school revolutionized their approach to classroom behavior.
 Today, they use LiveSchool to track it all.

-At a staff meeting in 2012, Darby’s team discussed the challenge of student behavior and classroom disruptions.
+At a staff meeting, Darby’s team discussed the challenge of student behavior and classroom disruptions.
 When they began learning about PBS and a blueprint for making the changes, a light bulb went off.

 We had a student who was having persistent issues with a specific teacher.
 Now, the student and teacher are best friends because we acted.